Japanese lawmakers seek tougher regulations on Chinese-made apps | The Japan Times

 The lawmakers plan to submit a set of recommendations to the government, including the addition of wording regarding national security concerns to the existing telecommunications law.

-The United States and its allies have stepped up their criticism of China’s government following the implementation of a new national security law in Hong Kong, a move its feared will erode human rights and freedoms.
+The United States and its allies have stepped up their criticism of China's government following the implementation of a new national security law in Hong Kong, a move that many fear will erode human rights and freedoms.

 Under China's "one country, two systems" policy, Hong Kong was promised it would enjoy the rights and freedoms of a semiautonomous region for 50 years following the former British colony's return to Chinese rule in 1997.